uktrade/pg-bulk-ingest/README.md

 The API is made of 3 functions:

-- `replace` - replaces all the existing data in the table with the incoming data
+- `replace` - replaces all the existing rows in the table with the incoming rows
-- `append` - appends all incoming data to the existing data in the table
+- `insert` - inserts the incoming rows into the table, leaving existing rows alone
 - `upsert` - inserts the incoming data into the table, but if a primary key matches an existing row, updates the existing row

 In each case: